Mika255/HomeAssistant/README.md

 # HomeAssistant
-My Home Assistant Lovelace configuration for my tablet dashboard.
+Here is my Home Assistant Lovelace configuration for my tablet dashboard.
+It supports
+- a sidebar to quickly jump to the next pages
+- a media-player which plays audio to selectable Spotify connect devices
+- a calendar which imports three caldav calendars and shows the next events incl. location and time
+- controlling lights and switches via homekit inspired buttons (aligned in a grid) incl. micro-animations and loading
+- displaying plant's status
+- a shopping list from Todoist which can be filled via Alexa

 <img src='https://user-images.githubusercontent.com/67970450/222906231-1b1e67e3-0ad9-4289-b364-f183399f06d1.jpg' width="768" />